-As of Friday, water service continues to be an issue for 350,000 residents, and nearly 1 million people still do not have power.
 The government is prioritizing restoring power to hospitals and emergency medical facilities.
 Such efforts would provide welcome relief as reports of diesel shortages have raised concerns for these facilities that are running generators to stay operational.
 Management of cold-chain and supplies of vaccines also continue to be an issue with the lack of electricity.
-Additionally, cellular towers are currently running on diesel-fueled backup generators; and telecommunications blackouts may be imminent as diesel becomes more scarce.
+Additionally, cellular towers are currently running on diesel-fueled backup generators, and telecommunications blackouts may be imminent as diesel becomes more scarce.

 An ongoing lack of water raises concerns for hygiene, sanitation, the spread of infectious and vector-borne diseases, and access to clean drinking water.

-In the Dominican Republic, 350,000 homes and businesses are still without electricity and over 1 million people are without water.
+In the Dominican Republic, Hurricane Fiona damaged thousands of homes, and the government is aiming to rebuild them quickly as hurricane season may be far from over.
 Health authorities are prioritizing WASH and the prevention of mosquito-borne illnesses including malaria, chikungunya, and Zika in communities affected by widespread flooding.